 Since the creation of AliExpress, the platform has become more attractive to drop shippers.

-Dropshippers use AliExpress to as the source of their items.
+Dropshippers use AliExpress to as the source of their items. drop shippers can use On Shopify, Oberlo to tap into the vast AE catalogue with ease.

 A buyer places an order in a drop shippers store, and then that product is sent directly from the manufacturer's factory to the buyer.